Category Archives: Local SEO

 Google Posts

-Think of Google Posts as social media for your Google Business profile.
-While they don’t directly impact rankings, they can affect engagement.
+Google Posts are like the social media feed for your business profile.
+While they don’t directly influence your rankings, they can impact your click-through rate and conversion velocity.

 If you are unsure how to create a Google Post, follow this guide.
 You’ll find the process simple and something you can do within minutes.